tbendixen/moral-freelist-econ/README.md

 `dg_result_plots.Rmd`: Reports plots for all supplementary models of the Dictator Game.
 Outputs `dg_result_plots.pdf`.

-`imp_plots.Rmd` reports plots from missing data imputations of all variables and across all main models.
+`imp_plots.Rmd`: Reports plots from missing data imputations of all variables and across all main models.
 Outputs `imp_plots.pdf`.

-`pre-registration.pdf`: the pre-registration document.
+`pre-registration.pdf`: Pre-registration document.

 The **pre-registration** folder contains the following files: